zivlakmilos/magicbook/README.md

 }
 ```

-You can also override this setting per format, as shown here:
+You can also override this for a particular format.

 ```json
 {